namukang/princetonroaring20.com/members/torin.markdown

 ![Torin](/images/members/current/torin.jpg)

-Torin Rudeen is a collection of Carbon, Oxygen, and Hydrogen atoms suffering from the persistent delusion of free will.
-His favorite activities include generating energy by ingesting other collections of organic molecules, respiring, and singing in Roaring 20.
-He has lived his whole life in Eugene, Oregon, a town known mainly for its hippies, anarchists, and astonishing density of health-food stores.
-He has been somewhat disappointed so far by the difficulty of finding organic granola in Princeton.
-In the meantime, he enjoys Chinese literature, ramen, and writing bios.
+Torin hails from the verdant suburbs of Eugene, Oregon, and feels privileged to be able to sing with a group as fine as Roaring 20.
+At home, he has a mother and father, two older sisters, and a number of vagrant types living in his house, all of whom he loves very much.
+At Princeton, he hopes to study Public Policy, while fulfilling his lifelong dream of learning everything.
+When Torin is not singing, he enjoys playing the piano, arranging music, coding, and Chinese literature.